torps/torps/README.md

 	- guard expiration indicates the time in days until the one-month period during which the guard chooses a random expiration time, with 0 indicating no guard expiration, default: 30
-  Again, it is recommended that the network state files for the simulation should not include the first 24 hours of those produced by the process command to avoid the problem of missing descriptors described above.
+  Again, it is recommended that the network state files for the simulation do not include the first 24 hours of those produced by the process command to avoid the problem of missing descriptors described above.